Quick Answer

 Is sublime_text.exe Safe?

-Yes, sublime_text.exe is completely safe when it's the legitimate version downloaded from sublimetext.com or installed through official channels.
+Yes, sublime_text.exe is safe when it's the legitimate file from Sublime HQ downloaded from official sources (https://www.sublimetext.com) or provided by a trusted vendor.

 Is sublime_text.exe a Virus or Malware?